 The traits detailed below relate to all APBTs; the Red Nose variety does not have any specific characteristics all of their own.
 The breed is often associated with being extremely devoted to their family.
 They are known for being very loving and sociable with their people, and they enjoy being showered with affection and attention.

-They are also a very energetic breed that loves to play and be active, and their natural curiosity can mean they are very adaptable, enjoying to go on adventures with their family.
-Because of their breeding history, they can have a high prey drive, and this means that they can tend to chase small furries.
+They are also a very energetic breed that loves to play and be active.
+Their natural curiosity can mean they are very adaptable, enjoying to go on adventures with their family.
+Because of their breeding history, they can have a high prey drive.
+This means that they can tend to chase small furries.

 As Family Pets

-It is also important to consider the potential that any pup can be dog aggressive, but is especially true with the red nose pitbull as how they were bred over time.
-As mentioned before, many APBTs are very placid and sociable with other dogs, but they do have more of a likelihood of having dog reactivity than many other breeds.
-Care would need to be taken if trying to introduce them to other dogs in the family and, when out, they may be a dog that generally needs to stay on leash and possibly even muzzled.
+It is also important to consider the potential that any pup can be dog aggressive.
+This can be more common with Pitbulls in general as how they were bred over time.
+As mentioned before, many APBTs are very placid and sociable with other dogs.
+But they do have more of a likelihood of having dog reactivity than many other breeds.
+Care would need to be taken if trying to introduce them to other dogs in the family.
+When you are out, they may need to stay leashed, and possibly muzzled.
 You would need to consider your lifestyle and your levels of responsibility too.

-Red Nose Pitbulls tend to be high energy dogs with more significant exercise requirements than some breeds.
-If they do not get sufficient exercise and stimulation, they can be prone to making their own entertainment and can become destructive in the home.
+Red Nose Pitbulls tend to be high energy dogs.
+They have more significant exercise requirements than some breeds.
+If they do not get sufficient exercise and stimulation, they can be prone to making their own entertainment.
+This usually equates to them becoming destructive in the home.
 Given the strength of their jaws, this could result in some serious damage to your home furnishings!
-These dogs are working dogs, so you’ll want to keep them busy and also well fueled to take on the challenges of walks or jogs at least once (if not twice) per day.
+These dogs are working dogs.
+You’ll want to keep them busy and also well fueled to take on the challenges of walks or jogs at least once (if not twice) per day.